Implement column mapping in your SaaS

 Advantages for SaaS Teams

-• 🚀 Shipping fast with a plug-and-play framework
+• Shipping fast with a plug-and-play import framework

-• 🧠 Improving onboarding UX with smart error handling
+• Improving onboarding UX with smart error handling and previews

-• 🧩 Supporting flexible mappings for diverse customers
+• Supporting flexible mappings for diverse customers and files

-• 🔐 Ensuring your backend only receives validated, easy-to-process data
+• Ensuring your backend receives validated, easy-to-process data

-• 🛠️ Reducing time spent on tools that don’t differentiate your product
+• Reducing time spent on tooling that doesn’t differentiate your product

-Teams can define multiple import schemas (e.g., leads, employees, inventory) and apply them contextually, making the onboarding process tailored and low-friction.
+You can define multiple import schemas (e.g., leads, employees, inventory) and apply them contextually to keep onboarding low-friction.

 Frequently Asked Questions